 Providing a destination for people to come together and enjoy activities, such as choir and circus performances that provide a sense of connection and belonging, can make people feel and affirm that they are still welcome in the community.
 These destination events can make a major difference to the well-being of people living with dementia.

 Memory cafés provide an opportunity for people with dementia, carers and the community to interact, laugh, and talk together.
 Regular social connection and social support are important for carers with emotional support being critical in reducing the psychological vulnerability of carers.
-The Connect Café launches on 26 June 2018 for a 10-week program facilitating a space at the Wharf Precinct Gnomon Room and providing a supporting destination for people to come together.
+The Connect Café launched on 26 June 2018 for a 10-week program facilitating a space at the Wharf Precinct Gnomon Room and providing a supporting destination for people to come together.

 The continued enthusiasm and interest in the dementia-friendly project reflects the community spirit in Central Coast.